Let us listen to Heidegger himself introducing the question concerning the political:

 This revelation of goods can and often does take the form of advertising, which puts up signs in the public domain drawing common attention to goods offered for sale.
 The goods are then not displayed directly and physically on a market-place, but indirectly through the means of advertising in its referential sign-function.
 Such signs have to be understood by prospective buyers.
 (All practical dealings with the world are in an elementary way meta\ lo/gou, i.e. guided by the basic perspectives uncovered by the categories, but not meta\ lo/gou in the sense of amounting to pro-ductive knowledge.(10)) Advertising endeavours to present the goods in their self-display in such a way as to stimulate prospective buyers' desires to acquire them.
 Advertising is thus motivating in the sense of a du/namij or power of persuasion which aims at bringing forth a decision on the part of prospective buyers to actually (e)nergei/#) purchase and thus bring about a change of hands (metabolh/) so that, after the turn-over, what is present-to-hand for the purchaser in full and final presence (e)ntele/xeia) is the commodity good in the stead of money and what is present -to-hand for the seller in full and final presence (e)ntele/xeia) is the money in the stead of the commodity good.
 In disclosing goods in their potential usefulness, advertising can also obscure this potential usefulness or present it falsely, or arouse potential buyers' desires which cannot truly be fulfilled by the goods in question.
 This is false advertising which arises when the advertising signs indicate not how the advertised goods show themselves of themselves but rather, misleadingly indicate that certain consumer desires can be fulfilled by them.

 There is a peculiar and essential intertwining of the duna/meij of use-value and exchange-value.
-The potential or du/namij of use-value resides in goods (they are potentially useful), which potential can be perceived and understood by human beings.
+The potential or du/namij of use-value resides in goods (they are of themselves potentially useful), which potential can be perceived and understood by human beings.
 The potential is only exercised in use itself; the potential is then at work in the goods being used.
 This being-at-work of the potential is what Aristotle calls e)ne/rgeia, another central concept in Aristotle's thinking which the tradition translates as actuality or reality.
 The second potential or du/namij residing in goods is their exchange-value.
 This potential is exercised or realized only in the act of exchange, i.e. in the act of sale for money.
 Goods only have exchange-value by virtue of having a use-value.
 Said negatively, goods which are useless or no good (no a)gaqo/n) for any practice in human living in the widest possible sense do not have any exchange-value either.
 Why not?
 Because for goods to arouse the desire of prospective buyers to acquire them in an exchange transaction, they have to offer something in their self-display by way of being useful, i.e. good, for some practice or other.
 The du/namij of exchange-value is also the potential residing in goods to effect an actual (e)nergei/#) social relation between buyer and seller.
 When exchange-value is exercised and thus at work, i.e. in a state of e)ne/rgeia, a social relation between people is being realized.
 Such being-at-work of exchange-value effects a movement of social life, which consists, among other things, of a multitude of exchange transactions in which goods and money change places in a kind of metabolh/, i.e. change as ex-change.
 The end of this movement is the final and complete presence of money and goods in changed hands; the duna/meij of the exchange-values have achieved e)ntele/xeia.

 The function of money as store of value is entirely secondary to understanding the modes of being pertaining to goods and money with regard to the social practice of exchange.
 Insofar as goods and money possess exchange-value within themselves they are duna/meij in the sense of a)rxh\ metabolh=j, i.e. starting-point for a change or interchange, but this sense of a)rxh\ metabolh=j is neither the sense of productive know-how which resides in something other than what changes, nor is it the sense of natural change or movement according to which a living being changes itself through growth and decay, natural alteration, locomotion or progeneration.
 In the case of productive know-how, the governing starting-point brings about a change in something else, whereas in the case of physical beings, the starting-point governs a change within the being itself.
 The phenomenon of exchange-value as du/namij does not accord with either of these senses of starting-point.
 Why not?